Emco-Project/emco/readme.md

 > Heart Beat => Telemetry about a person while an act
 >
 > Automated communication (a smart device sending a request detected automatically like a smart watch maybe)
+>
+> Regular messaging might/should be allowed but mesh access points also should prioritize emergency messages.
+>
+> ---